 Alessandra Carcaterra represents firm clients in intellectual property disputes and transactions.
-She is currently involved in an International Trade Commission investigation in which Kenyon filed a complaint on behalf of its client against several wiper blade manufacturers and retailers for infringing nine patents relating to beam-type wiper blades.
+While at Kenyon, Ms. Carcaterra has been involved in an International Trade Commission investigation in which Kenyon filed a complaint on behalf of its client against several wiper blade manufacturers and retailers for infringing nine patents relating to beam-type wiper blades.
 Furthermore, she is currently working on two ANDA litigations.

 Prior to joining Kenyon, Ms. Carcaterra was an intern in the narcotics bureau of the Bronx District Attorney’s office, during which she drafted motions and memoranda, and attended court parts.